-Orange County officials unveiled some details of the testing program at Tuesday's Board of Supervisors meeting.
+Orange County officials unveiled some details of the testing program at Tuesday's Orange County Board of Supervisors meeting.

 The testing will be offered 8 a.m. to 4 p.m.
 Wednesdays through Sundays -- by appointment only -- for anyone who has symptoms, workers in essential occupations like nurses, doctors and first responders, and those who have been exposed to someone with coronavirus.
 Also, food industry workers and residents and employees of skilled nursing facilities will be able to get tested.

-Recipients are given swabs to extract a specimen from inside their vehicles, which they then give to a worker without any contact.
+Recipients will extract a specimen inside their vehicle and give it to a worker without any contact.